kavin-jindal/Python-Calc/README.md

 # Report issues and bugs

-Email me for any nug report or any issue with my programs.
+Email me for any bug report or any issue with my programs.
 --> kavinsjindal@gmail.com